Bujagali Energy Limited

-Bujagali Energy Limited (BEL), is an electric energy generating company in Uganda.
-The company owns and operates the Bujagali Power Station, which was the largest hydropower plant in the country as of July 2014.
+Bujagali Energy Limited (BEL) is a hydropower generating company in Uganda.
+The company owns and operates the Bujagali Hydroelectric Power Station, the largest hydropower plant in the country as of July 2014.

 Overview

-BEL is a single purpose company, formed to develop the 250 megawatt Bujagali Hydropower Station.
-Under arrangements with the government of Uganda (GOU), BEL owns and operates the power plant for 30 years, starting with commissioning.
+BEL is a single purpose company, formed to develop the 250MW Bujagali Hydropower Station.
+Under Private Public Partnership with the government of Uganda (GOU), BEL will own and operate the power plant for 30 years, starting with commissioning in 2012.
 After the 30 years, BEL will transfer ownership of the station to the GOU for US$1.00.
 The power generated is sold to the Uganda Electricity Transmission Company Limited, the Uganda electricity transmitter monopoly.
 The power purchase agreements were executed between the concerned parties, in December 2005.

 Power stations

-BEL owns and operates the Bujagali Hydroelectric Power Station, a 250 megawatt hydropower station built on the Victoria Nile at a cost of US$900 million between 2007 and 2012.
+BEL owns and operates the Bujagali Hydroelectric Power Station, a 250-megawatt hydropower station built on the Victoria Nile at a cost of US$900 million between 2007 and 2012.

 Ownership

 As of September 2016, the shareholders in BEL were as listed in the table below.
-In May 2018, the Daily Nation newspaper reported that Jubilee Holdings Limited was set to invest an additional KSh4.4 billion (US$44 million) the business, in addition to the KSh5.5 billion (US$55 million) that it had already invested.
-In August 2018, Sithe Global Power of the United States, exited the company and SN Power AS, of Norway acquired shareholding in the business.
+In May 2018, the Daily Nation newspaper reported that Jubilee Holdings Limited was set to invest an additional KSh4.4 billion (US$44 million) in the business, in addition to the KSh5.5 billion (US$55 million) that it had already invested.
+In August 2018, Sithe Global Power of the United States exited the company and SN Power AS of Norway acquired shareholding in the business.
 After the exit of Sithe Global Power in 2018, the shareholding was adjusted as reflected in the table below.
 SN Power AS was acquired by Scatec along with its assets on 29 January 2021.